dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/embedding_your_form.md

 include_formrenderer: true
 ---

 Screendoor comes with beautiful, customizable forms with your own custom color scheme, logo, and subdomain.
 But you might want your form to be more integrated with your existing website.
-Screendoor's embed code lets you place your form inside any webpage, and match that page's look and feel.
+Screendoor's embed code lets you place your form inside any webpage and match that page's look and feel.

 ### Getting started

 From your project's Settings page, and select &ldquo;Embed code&rdquo; in the sidebar.
-Copy the embed code you seeinto your own website or CMS to embed your form.
+Copy the embed code into your own website or CMS to embed your form.

 ![The Embed code page.](../images/embed_1.png)

 ### Example

-Here is an example of a simple embedded form, from a live Screendoor project.
+Here is an example of a simple embedded form from a live Screendoor project.

 <form class="embed_example" data-formrenderer></form>